Keywords

 Abstract

 Furthermore, the absence of gender-neutral regulations results in legal abuse, unfounded allegations, and financial, social, and psychological persecution of defenceless males.
-Even if there are more and more documented instances of males being falsely accused or experiencing domestic abuse, the legislative reaction is still insufficient.
+Even though documented instances of men being falsely accused or experiencing domestic abuse are increasing, the legislative response is still found to be insufficient.
 This essay promotes a gender-balanced criminal law reform that guarantees justice for all people, regardless of gender.
 Acknowledging male suffering is a step toward a more inclusive and equitable judicial system, not a rejection of women’s rights.

 Introduction: Unveiling An Ignored Reality –

-One thinks impartiality is a fundamental component of the legal system in civilizations where the blindfolded figure of a woman holding balanced scales serves as a symbol of justice.
+Impartiality is thought to be a fundamental component of the legal system in civilizations where justice is symbolized by the blindfolded figure of a woman holding balanced scales.
 However, the criminal justice system in India and other countries is subtly and continuously shaped by gender-based prejudices.
-People, especially males, are disproportionately treated as either victims or perpetrators as a result of these prejudices, which are frequently based in historical patriarchy and cultural expectations.
+As a result of these prejudices—often rooted in historical patriarchy and cultural expectations—people, especially men, are disproportionately treated as either victims or perpetrators.

 In addition to being out of date, the conventional wisdom that holds that males are always the aggressors and women are always the victims is harmful.
 Unquestionably, women have endured decades of systematic oppression, but males too experience particular, perhaps imperceptible types of unfairness in the judicial system today.

 Sexual offenses are not the only ones that fall under this institutional blind spot.
-It covers topics where laws are frequently presented via a single gender perspective, such as custodial rights, workplace harassment, and domestic violence.
-Men have little to no legal remedy when false charges are made against them, and the harm to their reputation and mental health is irreparable.
+Topics such as custodial rights, workplace harassment, and domestic violence are frequently presented through a single-gender perspective.
+When false charges are made against men, they are given little to no legal remedy, and irreparable harm is caused to their reputation and mental health.

 Recognizing that both victims and offenders might be of any gender, nations such as the United States and Canada have taken steps to enact gender-neutral legislation.
 For instance, the U.S. Department of Justice ensures inclusion and justice in the legal system by including the term “person” in its legal definitions.
 India, meanwhile, falls behind, holding onto rules that, although once essential for safeguarding women, today frequently perpetuate gender stereotypes.